hannesdatta/course-odcm/content/docs/tutorials/workflow/opportunities.md

 As APIs are a more official way to exchange data with partners, many firms use APIs to exchange data or provide functionality.
 For example, the API of financial service provider [Stripe](https://stripe.com) allows developers to add payment functionality to their services.

 Finally, note that web scraping and APIs can be used for retrieving *and* posting data.
 For example, firms have employed scraping to transfer data from old systems to new databases.
-In essence, that entails the firm scraping their own data, and making it more usuable in one way or another.
+In essence, that entails the firm scraping their own data, and making it more usable in one way or another.

 {{< hint info >}}